Title

 The act enables Filipino women who lost their citizenship through marriage to foreigners, as well as natural-born Filipinos who lost their citizenship due to political or economic reasons, to reclaim their Philippine citizenship through a formal repatriation process.

-Republic Act No. 8171 provides for the repatriation of Filipino women who have lost their Philippine citizenship by marriage to aliens and natural-born Filipinos who have lost their citizenship, including their minor children, allowing them to reacquire Philippine citizenship.
+RA 8171 provides a procedure for the repatriation and reacquisition of Philippine citizenship by Filipino women who lost Philippine citizenship by marriage to aliens, and by natural-born Filipinos who also lost Philippine citizenship, together with their minor children, under specified conditions.

-Eligible are Filipino women who lost their citizenship by marriage to aliens, natural-born Filipinos who lost citizenship due to political or economic necessity, and their minor children.
+1) Filipino women who lost Philippine citizenship by marriage to aliens, and 2) natural-born Filipinos who lost Philippine citizenship—both including their minor children—who lost citizenship due to political or economic necessity.

-Repatriation requires taking the oath of allegiance to the Republic of the Philippines and registration in the proper civil registry and the Bureau of Immigration.
+Repatriation is effected by (1) taking the necessary oath of allegiance to the Republic of the Philippines and (2) registration in the proper civil registry and in the Bureau of Immigration.

-It took effect 30 days after its publication in a newspaper of general circulation, and it lapsed into law on July 3, 1995 without the President's signature.
+It takes effect thirty (30) days after its publication in a newspaper of general circulation.

 Analyze Cases Smarter, Faster